CelerData/terraform-provider-celerdatabyoc/docs/resources/aws_data_credential.md

 ## Argument Reference

-> NOTE: This section explains only the arguments of the `celerdatabyoc_aws_data_credential` resource.
+~> This section explains only the arguments of the `celerdatabyoc_aws_data_credential` resource.
 For the explanation of arguments of other resources, see the corresponding resource topics.

 This resource contains the following required arguments and optional arguments: